-UK Visa Rejection Appeal and Judicial Review - What You Need to Know?
+UK Visa Refused?
+Appeal and Judicial Review Experts

 Since 2013, the United Kingdom only considers visa rejection appeals on the grounds of human rights.
-For instance, if the rejection of your visa application involves human right such as ‘the right to family life’ then your appeal against visa rejection will be considered.
-If you do not find the reasons for rejection acceptable, and your application does not involve human rights – it is the time for judicial review.
+For instance, if the rejection of your visa application involves human rights like ‘the right to family life’ then your appeal against visa rejection will be considered.
+However, if you find the reasons for rejection unacceptable, and your application does not involve human rights – it’s time for a judicial review.

 Judicial review should be your last resort when there is no other remedy.
-A judicial review will not reevaluate your application but rather inspect whether the law was applied correctly and due process followed in handling your application.
-You cannot submit any new evidence or document at this point.
-Further, you can only apply for a judicial review within 3 months of your visa rejection.
+Rather than reevaluating your application, a judicial review will inspect whether the law was applied correctly and due process followed in handling your application.
+You cannot submit any new evidence or document at this point, and you can only apply for a judicial review within 3 months of your visa rejection.